robinkarim/Production-Book/docs/cirrent-console.rst

 Device is only associated with one Account).
 Each user may be a member of multiple Accounts.

-When you log into the Cirrent Console, you'll be asked to select an Account to access, or be given the ability to create a new Account.
+When you log into the CIRRENT™ Console, you'll be asked to select an Account to access, or be given the ability to create a new Account.
 If you create a new Account, you will be automatically an Admin on the new Account, and you will be able to add Users to the new Account.